 Lancaster is a thriving student city with a young and vibrant feel to it.
 All of our Lancaster student accommodation properties in the area are in excellent locations, ensuring your journey to the University of Lancaster or the University of Cumbria is quick and convenient.

-Whether you want to live alone or share with friends, every student room and flat in our two properties shares the common theme of quality, convenience and safety.
-From big, spacious buildings to the cosier end of the scale, everyone’s needs are catered for.
+For those students who want a private bathroom and kitchen, our studios offer the perfect solution for independence and comfort.
+Every studio and flat in our two properties share the common theme of quality, convenience and safety.
+From big, spacious buildings to the cosier end of the scale, everyone's needs are catered for.

 Our Lancaster student accommodation is based in the city centre, and as you can see above, both are within a half hour of study, on foot.
 Whether you are studying at the Lancaster University, or the campus in Lancaster for the University of Cumbria you’ll be well situated.

 Lancaster University is one of only a handful of UK universities that has a collegiate system in place, and there are nine colleges in total (and a bar to go alongside each!).
 Each college has a unique atmosphere, and you will find that there is a sporty college and a party college, among other attributes given to each.
 It is definitely a system that allows new students to make friends in smaller settings and groups that stand them in good stead when moving into the larger student settings.
 It makes for a more comfortable, familiar setting to live in and explore.